How Many Bouncers are Allowed in an Over? – Laws on Bouncers in Different Forms

 In T20 cricket, the rules are similar to that of ODIs.
 The only difference lies in the number of bouncers that are allowed.
 In this form of the game, a second bouncer in the same over will lead to the umpire calling a no ball.

 Once again, two runs are added to the batting team’s score.
 An extra ball must be bowled and the follow up delivery will be a free hit.
+Remember that some tournaments will allow bowlers to deliver two bouncers.
+In these cases, the no ball should therefore be called when a third bouncer is sent down.

 Conclusion

 A bouncer can certainly be an effective weapon in any form of cricket, but nobody wants to see it overused.
 In test matches, we’ve probably all watched passages of play where the bowlers are sending down many short pitched deliveries and the batters are simply getting out of the way.
+These are negative tactics and often used when the pitches are flat and the batsmen are on top.

-Overuse of the bouncer can lead to boring cricket but there is also the question of intimidation.
+Overuse of the bouncer can lead to boring cricket, but there is also the question of intimidation.
 For the sake of the batter’s safety, bouncers should be kept to a sensible level and that’s the main reason why these laws have been introduced.

 It’s all about common sense and striking a balance.
-There is a danger with bouncers and there have been serious injuries and deaths on the cricket field and that’s something that nobody wants to see.
+There is a danger with bouncers, and there have been serious injuries and deaths on the cricket field, and that’s something that nobody wants to see.